Movable-Antenna Enhanced Multiuser Communication via Antenna Position Optimization: Simulation Results

 \subsection{Convergence Evaluation of Proposed Algorithms}

 First, in Fig. \ref{fig:Ita}, we evaluate the convergence of the proposed algorithms for MA-enabled multiple access systems.
-As can be observed, the total transmit powers obtained by Algorithms \ref{alg_ZF} and \ref{alg_MMSE} both decrease with the iteration index and the curves reach a steady state after 30 iterations.
-The results validate the convergence analysis in Sections III-A and III-B. For the ZF-based solution in Algorithm \ref{alg_ZF}, the total transmit power of users decreases from 38.6 dBm to 30.2 dBm, which yields about 85\% power-saving.
-For the MMSE-based solution in Algorithm \ref{alg_MMSE}, the total transmit power of users decreases from 34.7 dBm to 29 dBm, which yields about 73\% power-saving.
-Besides, we can find that Algorithm \ref{alg_MMSE} outperforms Algorithm \ref{alg_ZF} in terms of total transmit power saving, where the performance gap is larger than 5 dB.
+As can be observed, the total transmit powers obtained by Algorithms \ref{alg_ZF} and \ref{alg_MMSE} both decrease with the iteration index and the curves reach a steady state after 40 iterations.
+The results validate the convergence analysis in Sections III-A and III-B. For the ZF-based solution in Algorithm \ref{alg_ZF}, the total transmit power of users decreases from 39.8 dBm to 29.7 dBm, which yields about 90\% power-saving.
+For the MMSE-based solution in Algorithm \ref{alg_MMSE}, the total transmit power of users decreases from 35.8 dBm to 28.4 dBm, which yields about 81\% power-saving.
+Besides, we can find that Algorithm \ref{alg_MMSE} outperforms Algorithm \ref{alg_ZF} in terms of minimizing the total transmit power of users.
 This is because the MMSE combining can achieve a good balance between the interference and noise power, while the ZF combining results in noise amplification by completely canceling the multiuser interference.